 Research & Reports

-Racism, mental health and pre-crime policing the ethics of Vulnerability Support Hubs
+Racism, Mental Health and Pre-Crime Policing: The Ethics of Vulnerability Support Hubs

 This report exposes a secretive counterterrorism police-led mental health project called ‘Vulnerability Support Hubs’.
 Thousands of individuals suspected of potential ‘extremism’ – a vague and racialised term which the government itself has tried and failed to legally define – have been assessed by the hubs, in which mental health professionals collude with counterterrorism police officers.
 What is the potential impact?

 The British Journal of Politics and International Relations

-Islam and Muslims on UK University Campuses: perceptions and challenges
+Islam and Muslims on UK University Campuses: Perceptions and Challenges

 SOAS University of London | Durham University | Coventry University | Lancaster University